ClacksterWorks/kicad-project-template/docs/README.md

 # Project Documentation

-KiCAD project files can be found here.
+Doc files can be found here.
 Change this document as needed.